 For general printing, there are plenty of locations around campus.

 Student IT and eLearning support provide some key IT services which you can utilise as a researcher.
-Their website has links to key systems (such as my.unimelb and LMS) as well as information on printing and scanning, accessing computers, using Google Apps, and how to set up your devices to work on the University wireless network.
+Their website has links to key systems, such as my.unimelb and the University of Melbourne Learning Management System (LMS), as well as information on printing and scanning, accessing computers, using Google Apps and how to set up your devices to work on the University wireless network.